 A Lesson On Carbon Monoxide Safety

-After the recent storms in the Dayton area and across the country, there has been an increase in reports of carbon monoxide poisoning.
-Our team at Logan Services decided that now would be a good time to share tips about carbon monoxide safety.
+Going into the heating season, having the proper safety precautions to avoid carbon monoxide exposure is essential.
+Our team at Logan Services wanted to share tips about carbon monoxide safety.
 Carbon monoxide, commonly called CO, is an extremely dangerous gas that is a by-product of fuel-burning appliances.
-It is colorless and odorless, and at high levels it can kill a person within minutes.
+It is colorless and odorless, and at high levels, it can kill a person within minutes.

 Today we met with one of our experts, Jeff, and asked him to tell us more about ways to keep your home safe from this deadly gas.